 But choosing a camera for underwater photography doesn’t have to be a stressful experience.
 You just need to know what to look for and what’s on the market.
 That’s why we’ve put together this diving camera buyer’s guide to simplify the process and get you the best camera for your needs.
 You just focus on the fun of underwater photography and we take care of all the mind numbing research for you.
 You’re welcome 🙂

 We’ll show you the top 10 cameras out there and give you some pointers on how to choose the right one.
 Then we’ll go into detail about those top 10 cameras, giving you the facts in plain English, not techie robot language that leaves you thinking WTF does that even mean?

 We hope you get to the end of this post with a solid idea of what is the best underwater camera for scuba diving that fits your needs.
 Still have questions?
 Tell us in the comments at the end of this post and we’ll do our best to help you out.

-THE ULTIMATE GUIDE TO FIND THE BEST DIVING CAMERA IN 2016
+THE ULTIMATE GUIDE TO FIND THE BEST DIVING CAMERA

 SCUBA DIVING CAMERAS 101

 3 THINGS TO CONSIDER TO FIND THE BEST UNDERWATER CAMERA FOR SCUBA DIVING